-An umpires meeting will need to be scheduled; for all sites, the meeting is usually held two hours before the first game of the regional or super regional.
+An umpires meeting will need to be scheduled; for all sites, the meeting is usually held two hours before the first game of the regional.
 Reference Appendix F.

 Selection

 All umpires will be assigned by the SUP based on recommendations from the National Umpire Coordinator and site representative.